-In June 2022 an important update to the Cyprus Companies Law, Cap 113, with the aim of simplifying accounting and audit practices for small size companies (the Companies (Amendment No.2) Law of 2022 (the "Law").
-The purpose of the amendment is to simplify the procedure of certifying (auditing) the financial statements of small and medium-sized enterprises.
+In June 2022 an important update to the Cyprus Companies Law, Cap 113, was enacted with the aim of simplifying accounting and audit practices for small size companies (the Companies (Amendment No.2) Law of 2022 (the "Law").
+The purpose of the amendment is to simplify the financial reporting process for companies, partnerships and self-employed persons that fall within the specified criteria to use an alternative assurance framework, that is the International Standard on Review Engagements (ISRE) 2400 (Revised) Engagements to Review Historical Financial Statements as issued by the International Auditing and Assurance Standards Board (IAASB).